NeuroTechX/ntx_slack_archive/eegdata.md

  >you can build a webservice where you upload a EEG dataset, and select a new montage, and it will just generate the projection matrix

+11/8/2017 11:48 PM

+ **andyh616** :

+ >could also build a huge database of EEG data in the same space, which could be very useful